fenshion/instacorrect/README.md

 ## Model
-The model is a mixture of Schmatlz et al., 2014 and Vaswani et al., 2017.
+The model is a combination of the work of Schmatlz et al., 2014  and and Vaswani et al., 2017.
 It implements a **character-based self-attention sequence-to-sequence model**.

 #### Character based convolution
-The input to the model looks like this a matrix `[batch_size, sentence_length, word_length]`.
-The first step is to use a embedding matrix to replace each character id with a fixed size vector.
+The input to the model is a matrix of `[batch_size, sentence_length, word_length]`.
+The first step is to use an embedding matrix to replace each character integer with a fixed size vector (the embedding) that is learned during the traning process.
 Our inputs now have the following shape: `[batch_size, sentence_length, word_length, char_embedding_size]`.
-This work uses a character embedding size of 15.

 The next step is to apply a convolution on each word in the inputs.
-Each word can be represented as a matrix of size: `[word_length, char_embedding_size]`, like a picture but with only one channel.
-To this end we will apply a 1D convolution with several filters sizes (2, 3, 4 and 5) with a varying number of kernels per filter size.
+Each word can be represented as a matrix of size: `[word_length, char_embedding_size]`, more or less like black and white picture.
+Next, we apply a 1D convolution with several filters sizes (2, 3, 4 and 5) with 200 kernels.
 After each convolution, a non-linearity is applied along with a max-over-time pooling.
 At the end of the process, each word is represented by a fixed size vector.
-The model is now able to input previously unseen words.
+The model is now able to process previously unseen words.
 <p align="center">
   <img src="https://raw.githubusercontent.com/maximedb/instacorrect/master/Misc/kim.PNG" width="350" align="center">
 </p>

 #### Self-Attention
+The next step is to give this word embedding to the encoder layer.
 Instead of relying on RNN cells, self-attention models rely entirely on an attention mechanism to draw global dependencies between input and output (Vaswani et al., 2017).
 Look at the following illustration from the Google Research Blog.

 <p align="center">
   <img src="https://raw.githubusercontent.com/maximedb/instacorrect/master/Misc/transformer.gif" width="350" align="center">
 </p>

+A self-attention model is divided into two parts: the encoder and the decoder.

+##### Encoder

+The encoder performs several stack of self-attention with its inputs as key, values and queries.
+Each word will be more or less represented as the weighted average of its projection against all of the other inputs in the sentence.
+At each stack, each word is augmented with the information surround it.
+The actual implementation is more complicated, but that is the basic idea behind it.

+The decoder is performed in two steps.
+The first attention step is to compared the decoder's inputs against the ***encoder***'s outputs.
+The second attention step is to compare the result of the first step against the previously computed decoder's output.

-Besides self-attention, the architecture has many other elements:
+Besides self-attention, the architecture implements many other elements:
-- Positional encoding: each input and output is added (yes addition) to a positional vector that is dependent on its position on the sequence, to give a sense of position to the model.
+- __Positional encoding__: each input and output is added (yes addition) to a positional vector that is dependent on its position on the sequence, to give a sense of position to the model.
-- Multi-head attention: each input is projected h times with different learned projections.
+- __Multi-head attention__: each input is projected h times with different learned projections.
 According ot Vaswani et al. it allows the model to jointly attend to information from different representations subspaces at different positions.
-- Residual connection: at each node in the self-attention model, the input of this node is added to the output of the model.
+- __Residual connection__: at each node in the self-attention model, the input of this node is added to the output of the model.
+- __Layer Normalization__: at each node the output of the model is normalized.
+- __Label Smoothing__: at each node the output of the model is normalized.
-- Layer Normalization: at each node the output of the model is normalized.
+- __Attention Dropout__: at each node the output of the model is normalized.

 <p align="center">
   <img src="https://raw.githubusercontent.com/maximedb/instacorrect/master/Misc/attention.PNG" width="332" align="center">